Lunycat/Lunycat/README.md

 Java Developer
 --------------

-Java developer.
 I've been working with the Javalin framework.
 I have the following skills and technologies: Java Core, Git, automated testing (JUnit), continuous integration (CI), SQL, PostgreSQL, Gradle, I understand the principles of OOP, I know the basic algorithms and data structures.

 I live in the city of Volgograd I continuously develop my development skills, read articles, and watch webinars.
 I want to develop in the IT field, improve my skills in order to create useful services in a team of like-minded and equally passionate people.